The coronavirus outbreak has decimated the sporting schedule and affected some of 2020’s biggest events.

 — Formula 1 (@F1) March 13, 2020

-– The season-opening Australian Grand Prix was called off along with the races in Bahrain, Vietnam, China and Holland.
-Formula One hopes to start the season at the end of May.
+– The season-opening Australian Grand Prix was called off, with the races in Bahrain, Vietnam and China postponed.

-– McLaren had already withdrawn from the Australian race earlier on Thursday after a member of staff tested positive for the illness.
-It is understood the team member reported symptoms associated with the virus in the Albert Park paddock on Wednesday morning.
+– McLaren had already withdrawn from the Australian race earlier in the day after a member of staff tested positive for the illness.

 – Formula E temporarily suspended its season.